-6.1 Comprehensive support services, including health and social services, are available to students and their families in a timely manner Resource Fair held for families to provide information on available community resources. f Records of communication between the teacher and parent to indicate regular communication throughout the school year.
-L Documentation of families and key community leaders are involved in the governance of and planning for our school. ١ isitors are greeted and assisted when they enter our buildings.
-1 nformation on how to volunteer.
-1 Access to membership profile of your school team (Site Council, School Improvement) representative of school's demographics 1 Agendas, minutes, flyers of meetings/courses / curriculum nights and other events held at the school for parents l· Parental survey document(s) 7 Title 1 Parent Compact ļ Parent Handbook, plan(s) describing how the school involves parents 1 New student flyer/handbook for parents L eadership team minutes indicating an allocated time where parental involvement is discussed 4 Agendas, surveys, announcements of opportunities for parental involvement are in more than one language or indicate a translator (Calendar describing recruitment events, time and place E School calendar or newsletter sent to parents each month and posted on the school website.
-This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and sports apportunities.
+Principle 6 - Family and Community Engagement Data/Evidence 6.1 Comprehensive support services, including health and social services, are available to students and their families in a timely manner Resource Fair held for families to provide information on available community resources Records of communication between the teacher and parent to indicate regular communication throughout the school year Documentation of families and key community leaders are involved in the governance of and planning for our school Visitors are greeted and assisted when they enter our buildings Information on how to volunteer Membership profile of your school team (Site Council, School Improvement) representative of school's demographics Agendas, minutes, flyers of meetings/courses/curriculum nights and other events held at the school for parents Parental survey document(s) Title 1 Parent Compact

-6.2.
-Parent Education activities occur at least once a month throughout the school year.
-An annual evaluation of all extracurricular activities is conducted to provide data to parents on impact of programs.
-Information on financial assistance (waiver fees) is included in any information on co-curricular activities that is given to families.
-Posters of upcoming parent education programs are prominently displayed.
-Parent education activities are announced via multiple platforms: social media, flyers, website, marquee Documents describing the system the LEA/ schools use to recruit volunteers, including how to apply, description of work to be done; hours and dates volunteers are needed.
-Parents and students meet annually with their teachers to set and support individual learning goals.
-Newsletter or other communication informing parents to decisions made by the School Improvement Team School calendar or newsletter sent to parents each month and posted on the school website.
-This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and spor opportunities.
-Title 1 Parent Compact Records of phone calls, emails, and other communications sent to parents inviting them to the school and /or updating them about meetings and upcoming events Presentation agendas which include information about a translator being present at the meeting 6.3.
-Parents and students meet annually with their teachers to set and support individual learning goals Newsletter or other communication informing parents to decisions made by the School Improvement Team
+Devout Handhool, when a hough in a hough to cohool in value and a sure was Parent Handbook, plan(s) describing how the school involves parents New student flyer/handbook for parents Leadership team minutes indicating an allocated time where parental involvement is discussed Agendas, surveys, announcements of opportunities for parental involvement are in more than one language or indicate a translator Calendar describing recruitment events, time and place School calendar of newsletter sent to parents each month and posted on the school website.
+This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and sports opportunities 6.2 Parent Education activities occur at least once a month throughout the school year An annual evaluation of all extracurricular activities is conducted to provide data to parents on impact of programs Information on financial assistance (waiver fees) is included in any information on co-curricular activities that is given to families Posters of upcoming parent education programs are prominently displayed Parent education activities are announced via multiple platforms: social media, flyers, website, marquee Documents describing the system the LEA/ schools use to recruit volunteers, including how to apply, description of work to be done; hours and dates volunteers are needed Parents and students meet annually with their teachers to set and support individual learning goals Newsletter or other communication informing parents to decisions made by the School Improvement Team School calendar or newsletter sent to parents each month and posted on the school website.
+This monthly announcement lists extracurricular activities that include academic support services, social and cultural enrichment activities, and recreational and sports opportunities.
+Title 1 Parent Compact Records of phone calls, emails, and other communications sent to parents inviting them to the school and /or updating them about meetings and upcoming events

-Records of communication between the teacher and parent to indicate regular communication throughout the school year.
-Survey results determine how information is sent to parents.
-Minutes of School Improvement Team meetings which show that parents are members of the team during data discussions.
-Updated Parent Portal (web-based student progress report by subject and overall grades for each quarter)
+Presentation agendas which include information about a translator being present at the meeting 6.3 Parents and students meet annually with their teachers to set and support individual learning goals Newsletter or other communication informing parents to decisions made by the School Improvement Team Records of communication between the teacher and parent to indicate regular communication throughout the school year Survey results determine how information is sent to parents Minutes of School Improvement Team meetings which show that parents are members of the team during data discussions Updated Parent Portal (web-based student progress report by subject and overall grades for each quarter)